-In relation to trade, the Water Act outlines the powers of the CEWH, which includes under what circumstance trade can be undertaken, and the purpose of the trade.
-Section 106 'Limitation on disposal of water and Commonwealth environmental water holdings' states:
+In relation to trade, Section 106 of the Water Act (Attachment A) outlines the powers of the CEWH, which includes under what circumstance trade can be undertaken, and the purpose of the trade.
+Figure 2 illustrates the two options under which the CEWH can undertake a sale of water allocation in accordance with Section 106 of the Water Act.